”a”

 • Inspect the valve every three months or after a drain backup incident.

-• Clean the basement floor drain regularly, and routinely check to makes sure it isn’t blocked.
+• Clean the basement floor drain regularly, and routinely check to make sure it isn’t blocked.

 • Pay attention to tree and shrub growth near outside sewer lines.